-Check out the free training on the new Apple Final Cut Studio suite released July 2009.
-Final Cut Studio Overview includes three free hours of tutorials on Final Cut Pro 7, Motion 4, Color 1.5, Soundtrack Pro 3, DVD Studio Pro 4, Compressor 3.5, and Final Cut Server 1.5
+Check out the free training on the Apple Final Cut Studio suite released July 2009, Final Cut Studio Overview, which includes three free hours of tutorials on Final Cut Pro 7, Motion 4, Color 1.5, Soundtrack Pro 3, DVD Studio Pro 4, Compressor 3.5, and Final Cut Server 1.5

 This course was created and produced by Chris Meyer.
 We are honored to host his material in the lynda.com Online Training Library®.

 Final Cut Pro: Adding Lighting Effects in Post demonstrates how to use any version of Final Cut Pro to easily add animated lighting effects to existing footage.
 Going beyond basic techniques, Chris Meyer shares his personal experience and uses many examples to teach the best way to select and fine-tune lighting clips to enhance a variety of underlying shots.
 He presents techniques for subtle enhancements that will help hold the viewer's attention while adding production value to virtually any shot.